jedimt/ansible-playbooks-nebulon/README.md

 ** NOTICE: This repo is still a work in progress and not fully actualized **

 This repo contains a set of curated Ansible playbooks focused on deploying solution sets for the TME and SE labs at Nebulon.
-These playbooks are focused on full stack deployments of the following solutions:
+These playbooks are provided for educational use only and are not officially supported by Nebulon support staff.
+The playbooks are focused on full stack deployments of the following solutions:

 - VMware (bare-metal)
 - Kubernetes (bare-metal)